 After performing quality filtering of the sequencing data, it is time to generate the microbiome profiles.
 A taxonomic microbiome profile contains information on which taxa are found in the community and their relative abundances*.

 If shotgun metagenomic sequencing is used (and not amplicon sequencing), it is also possible to profile the functional capacity of the microbiome community.
-This provide information on the individual genes found in the community and an estimate of the functional pathways they contribute to.
+This provides information on the individual genes found in the community and an estimate of the functional pathways they contribute to.

 *If a spike-in solution is included in the sequencing, absolute abundance taxonomic profiles will be generated and analyzed alongside the relative abundance data.